hayatullahi67/skillswap/README.md

 1. Connect your repository to Vercel
 2. Set environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch
+3. Deploy automatically on push to main branch you can also view the web ap from this deployed link skillswap-b6mp.vercel.app/
 ### Manual Deployment

 1. Build the application: